200percentmicky/chadmusic/README.md

 * Profit!

 # All of this looks cool!
 Can I self host this?
-Sure, why not?
-Read the instructions below.
+Absolutely!
+Follow the instructions below to get started.

+The bot requires the following to work:
+- ffmpeg
+- yt-dlp
+- Node.JS 16.9.0+
+- Python 3.7+ (for yt-dlp to work)

+If you're running the bot on Linux, the following packages are required.
+- `make`
+- `gcc`
+- `clang`
+- `g++`

 ## Directions
-The bot requires Node.JS 16.0.0 to run.
-The latest LTS release is recommended.
 1. Clone this repo.
 2. Create a bot application **[here](https://discord.com/developers)**, and copy the bot's token.
 3. Fill out the `.env.example` file and rename it to `.env`
-4. Type `npm run build` to install all dependencies
+4. Type `npm run build` to install all dependencies.
+    - It's safe to ignore any TypeScript errors that occur during the build.
+If any other errors occur during the process, please open an issue regarding this.

-5. Run `node index` to run the bot.
+5. Type `npm run bot` or `node index` to run the bot.
 (Consider using a process manager like PM2 to keep it running in the background.)